 We build so many rituals around our love of coffee, life without it just doesn’t seem liveable.
-Actually though, it could be a whole lot better if you tried reducing your caffeine intake.
+The reality is it could be a whole lot better if we tried reducing our caffeine intake.

+Now don't get me wrong - I love coffee!
+But I don't love the anxious rush that comes with drinking it too many days in a row.
 Sure, it makes you think faster - but better?
-We’re not so sure.
+Hmm, I'm not so sure.
 The truth is that caffeine is a highly addictive substance, and largely contributes to high levels of stress and anxiety, so why not consider a healthy alternative?

 This suggestion is generally met with a look of dismay.
 Quit coffee?
 Not possible.
 We build so many rituals around our love of coffee, life without it just doesn’t seem liveable.
-Actually though, it could be a whole lot better if you tried reducing your caffeine intake.
+The reality is it could be a whole lot better if we tried reducing our caffeine intake.
 And if I can quit my caffeine addiction, that’s proof that anybody can.

 Here are five simple rules to follow:

 - Start slow.
 Instead of saying you’ll never have coffee again, try not having it for a week, or even a weekend.
 Order a chai instead, they're delicious!

 - Remind yourself that less coffee means less anxiety.

 - Create an even better ritual than rushing to buy that latte before work.
 Take the time to really sit and enjoy your cacao, tasting it, smelling it and having a moment to yourself.